-- 1. Driveways are to have a maximum width of 14 feet.
+- 1. Driveways are to have a miximum width of 12 feet.
 The driveway apron and connections to garage doors may widen as necessary. - 2.
-Permitted drive materials include: concrete, exposed aggregate concrete, brick, and stone. examples / samples of pre-cast pavers for approval TRELLISES AND PERGOLAS by the Architectural Review Board.
-All brick and natural stone material must be laid on an asphalt or concrete base. - Brick and natural stone paths shall be laid using consistent joint widths of poly-sand or other suitable material.
+Permitted drive materials include: concrete, exposed aggregate concrete, brick, and stone. examples of pre-cast pavers for approval TRELLISES AND PERGOLAS by the Architectural Review Board.
+All brick and natural stone material must be laid on an asphalt or concrete base. - Brick and natural stone paths shall be laid using consistent joint widths of polysand or other suitable material.

-- minimum to reduce disturbance and preserve existing 4.
+- minimum to reduce distrubance and preserve existing 4.
 Paths, walks, and terraces when used for connections between yards, entries, and public walks and streets should minimize the number of materials for a more consistent and complimentary design. - Front yard walks may be paved with concrete.
 Brick and stone borders are highly encouraged as are brick and stone aprons directly adjacent to entry steps.
 Brick and natural stone material must be laid over an asphalt or concrete base. - Other approved materials for walks and paths include; pea gravel, slate chips, and natural stone.
 Stepping stones may be used where appropriate. - Public sidewalks located in the right of way shall be concrete.
 The concrete shall be a minimum of 4" thick with a minimum width of 4'.
-Concrete shall be installed with best industry practices, including but not limited to control joints, wire mesh reinforcement, and site and formwork preparation. - Brick patterns such as running bond, herringbone, and basketweave are allowed.
-Large stones should be incorporated over smaller stones when using natural stone.
-Joints should be a consistent width.
+Concrete shall be installed with best industry practices, including but not limited to control joints, wire mesh reinforcment, and site and formwork preparation. - Brick patterns such as running bond, herringbone, and basketweave are allowed.
+Large stones should be incorporated over smaller stones when using natrual stone.
+Joints should be a consistant width.

-1. Trellises may be used in any yard, including front yards, where connections to fencing, gates, and walls exist.
+- 1. Trellises may be used in any yard, including front yards, where connections to fencing, gates, and walls exist. - Pergolas and Arbors are restricted to rear yards.
+Wood and metal materials are approved.
+Vinyl and PVC